 These homemade croutons are a thing of joy.
-They're perfectly crunchy and have all the cheesy garlic flavor that you are hoping for in a crouton.
+They're perfectly crunchy and have all the cheesy garlic flavor you are hoping for in a crouton.
 While you can use these croutons and any of your favorite salads, they are incredibly delicious on Caesar Salad.

 If you've never made croutons before, you've missed out on something so easy and delicious.
 Not only are croutons super easy to make, but making them at home saves a ton of money.